 - Multipurpose (MP) Grants provide funding to conduct a range of eligible assessment and cleanup activities at one or more brownfield sites in a target area.

-- Environmental Workforce Development and Job Training Grants provide environmental training for residents impacted by brownfield sites in their communities.
+- Job Training (JT) Grants provide environmental training for residents impacted by brownfield sites in their communities.